Give your homeschool senior a memorable, meaningful, life-prep writing curriculum with 7Sisters’ High School Guide to Senior Year Writing!

 This curriculum assumes some proficiency in writing.
 (For teens who struggle with writing, it is a good idea to have your senior work in a curriculum level that best meets their needs such as High School Guide to Introductory, Intermediate or Advance Writing.)

 You may schedule the assignments in any order you choose.

-Purchasing this bundled High School Guide to Senior Year Writing curriculum gives you all of the same resources for $29.99!
+Purchasing this bundled High School Guide to Senior Year Writing curriculum gives you all of the same resources for much less!
 Download it today!

 Click HERE to view EXCERPTS from High School Guide to Senior Year Writing.

 Want more information on each of the guides included in High School Guide to Senior Year Writing?
 Click on the above links or read below.

 A High School Guide to Professional Writing equips senior-year students (or other accomplished high school writers) for 11 types of writing commonly applied in workplace or community scenarios.